The Dietary Science Foundation

 People who have problems controlling their blood sugar could benefit from a low-GI or a low-carbohydrate diet.
 A number of small pilot studies show that the quantity and quality of dietary carbohydrates determines how high blood sugar levels rise after a meal.
 However, these studies are too small to base national treatment guidelines on.
 When the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) evaluated the scientific basis for dietary advice for type 1 diabetes in 2010, the conclusion was that there was an “obvious lack” of high-quality studies.
 In the current Swedish dietary advice for diabetics the National Board of Health and Welfare states: “The best diet for diabetes is a topic of intense debate.
 The area is partly unexplored and the scientific evidence is weak.”

-In order to fill this gap in knowledge, the Dietary Science Foundation is currently raising money to fund a high-quality study that will evaluate how diet can be used to stabilize blood sugar at a low, steady level in type 1 diabetes.
-The study will be conducted at Karolinska University Hospital and fulfills the quality requirements such as those used by Cochrane and the Swedish authority SBU in literature reviews.
+In order to fill this gap in knowledge, the Dietary Science Foundation has supported high-quality study that evaluates how diet can be used to stabilize blood sugar at a low, steady level in type 1 diabetes.
+The study is conducted at Karolinska University Hospital and fulfills the quality requirements such as those used by Cochrane and the Swedish authority SBU in literature reviews.
 It will therefore contribute to evidence-based dietary treatment guidelines in the future.

 The long-term goal is to strengthen the role of dietary treatments in health care, allowing more people with type 1 diabetes to live longer and healthier lives.

-Do you want to help us with this vital work and support the study?
+Do you want to help us with this vital work?
 Make a donation help us in our long-term efforts.

 Studies showing that a change of diet can stabilize blood sugar levels in type 1 diabetes: